 What is Green Infrastructure ('low impact development')?

-The Rockland County Environmental Management Committee (EMC) has compiled Examples of Green Infrastructure for Stormwater Management in Rockland County, as well as a list.
+The EPA's Green Infrastructure webpage is a great resource to plan, design and learn more about Green Infrastructure.
+The Rockland County Environmental Management Council (EMC) has compiled Examples of Green Infrastructure for Stormwater Management in Rockland County, as well as a list.

 Green Infrastructure is the management of Stormwater through natural features.
 Green Infrastructure practices capture stormwater and filter out the pollutants by allowing plants to filter them out as the water slowly infiltrates into the ground, or return water to streams at a slower rate with a lower percentage of pollution.
 These practices help to preserve or restore the landscape and natural hydrology by slowing down the rate of stormwater and floodwaters, capturing pollutants in stormwater, infiltrating stormwater back into the ground, and preventing erosion in streambanks.